Asst. Prof. @ TU/e

 Organizer

-- The International Workshop on Designing and Measuring Security in Software Architecture, DeMeSSA 2022
+• The 4th International Workshop on Designing and Measuring Security in Software with AI (DeMeSSAI 2025) - co-colated with EuroS&P 2025

 Reviewer